©2020 William A. Lasher

 “I dodged the bullet, Johnny.
 Pierpont busted me down to private, but if I keep my nose clean, he’ll drop the whole thing in a year.”

 It was a relief to have Delone back on our crew.
 Though he had failed as a gunner, and wasn’t the best atmospheric sailor in the world, he was still an important member of our core group.
-We had been friends since our first days at Fort Greyling, and later on that evening, Delone told me he would never forget how Molly had stood up for him, that he owed her his life.
+We’d been friends since our first days at Fort Greyling, and later on that evening, Delone told me he would never forget how Molly had stood up for him, that he owed her his life.

 We would sail for India at first light, and just as we were settling in for the night, Professor Krause showed up on the gang plank with Rebekah and Kristin trailing close behind.
 He was carrying a quart bottle of cinnamon schnapps.
 Molly greeted him at the door.